How to Remove Adhesive From Car

 1. Identify Material: Is it hard plastic, soft-touch plastic, vinyl, or leather?

-2. Test First: ALWAYS test any cleaner on an inconspicuous spot (like the underside of the dash or a hidden door panel corner).
+2. Test First: ALWAYS test any cleaner on an inconspicuous spot first.

-3. Mild Cleaners: Start with a mild interior cleaner or a solution of water and a few drops of mild dish soap on a microfiber towel.
+3. Mild Cleaners: Start with a mild interior cleaner or diluted mild dish soap on a microfiber towel.

 4. Gentle Rubbing: Gently rub the adhesive residue.
-You might need to use a plastic scraper for thicker bits.
+Use a plastic scraper for thicker bits.

-5. Rubbing Alcohol (Use with Caution): For tougher interior spots, a slightly damp microfiber towel with rubbing alcohol can work, but use it sparingly and immediately follow with a clean, damp cloth to remove alcohol residue, then dry.
-Avoid prolonged contact, especially on matte or soft-touch finishes, as alcohol can sometimes alter the texture or sheen.
+5. Rubbing Alcohol (Use with Caution): For tougher interior spots, use a slightly damp microfiber towel with rubbing alcohol sparingly, then immediately follow with a clean damp cloth.

-7. Wipe Down: After removing the adhesive, wipe the area with a clean, damp cloth to remove any cleaner residue, then dry.
+6. Wipe Down: After removing the adhesive, wipe with a clean damp cloth, then dry.

 What NOT to Do When Removing Adhesive